DNS Server and Query Types Explained

 Administrators create and configure zone files and referral addresses on only the primary authoritative server.
 The secondary authoritative server copies them from the primary authoritative server.

 Only the primary server answers the queries.
 The secondary server remains ideal till the primary server is up.
-If the primary server fails, the secondary server acts as the primary server until the primary server comes online again.
+If the primary server fails, the secondary server acts as the primary server until the primary server comes up.

 Similarities between primary and secondary DNS servers

-- Both servers use the same referral links configuration.
+• Both servers use the same referral link configurations.

 Public and private DNS servers

-For security reasons, if a company wants to hide its internal hosts' names and IP addresses, it can use a private DNS server.
+A company uses a private DNS server to hide its internal hosts' names and IP addresses from external users.
 A private DNS server is open only for the company's devices.
 It accepts queries only from internal devices.
 External devices cannot access it.

-If the company wants to reveal the names and IP addresses of some hosts, it can put their records on a public DNS server.
+If the company wants to reveal some hostnames and IP addresses, it can put them on a public DNS server.
 A public DNS server is open for all.
 Any device can send queries and receive information from these servers.